groton-school/myschoolapp-reporting/packages/workflows/inbox/README.md

 ### Inbox options

 Analyze inbox contents for a user or users.
 Include the URL of the LMS instance as url (required) and path to a CSV file of user identifiers to analyze as csv (optional if --val is set).
-Intended to receive a generic UserWorkList.csv export from the LMS as input, outputting the same CSV file to --outputPath with analysis columns appended.
+Intended to receive a generic .UserWorkList.csv export from the LMS as input, outputting the same CSV file to --outputPath with analysis columns appended.

 Due to the number of impersonated clicks necessary for this workflow, running --headless reduces the likelihood of stray user actions interfering with the script.